apache/pulsar/site2/docs/about.md

 * Want to jump to the quickstart, select **Get Started**.
 * Are an operator responsible for architecting and supporting Apache Pulsar. start with **Install, Deploy, Upgrade**.
 * Are a developer who wants to master Apache Pulsar, select **Pulsar for Developers**.
-* If you just want to try out Pulsar, select **How To** for access to the "hello world" tutorial.
+* Want to try out Pulsar, select **How To** for access to the "hello world" tutorial.
 * If you are an experienced Pulsar coder looking for API, metrics, or configuration documentation, go to **Reference**.

 <BlockLinks>